awsdocs/amazon-emr-management-guide/doc_source/emr-automatic-scaling.md

 + The **CloudWatch metric**, which is watched for an alarm condition\.
 + A **comparison operator**, which is used to compare the CloudWatch metric to the **Threshold** value and determine a trigger condition\.
 + An **evaluation period**, in five\-minute increments, for which the CloudWatch metric must be in a trigger condition before scaling activity is triggered\.
-+ A **Cooldown period**, in five\-minute increments, which determines the amount of time that must elapse between a scaling activity started by a rule and the start of the next scaling activity, regardless of the rule that triggers it\.
++ A **Cooldown period**, in seconds, which determines the amount of time that must elapse between a scaling activity started by a rule and the start of the next scaling activity, regardless of the rule that triggers it\.
 When an instance group has finished a scaling activity and reached its post\-scale state, the cooldown period provides an opportunity for the CloudWatch metrics that might trigger subsequent scaling activities to stabilize\.
 For more information, see [Auto Scaling Cooldowns](https://docs.aws.amazon.com/autoscaling/ec2/userguide/Cooldown.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 ![\[AWS Management Console automatic scaling rule parameters for Amazon EMR.\]](http://docs.aws.amazon.com/emr/latest/ManagementGuide/images/auto-scaling-rule-params.png)

 ## Using the AWS Management Console to Configure Automatic Scaling<a name="emr-automatic-scale-console"></a>